Planning Your Trip

 Planning a camping trip begins with the desire to get outdoors.
 Once you have the itch, you'll only need to pick a date, find a campground, choose a route, prepare your gear, go grocery shopping, and head out.

-There are two types of campgrounds: private and public.
+There are two types of campgrounds: Private and public.
 Both have their advantages but finding a good one can be hard.
 That is why it's a good idea to use campground reviews and ratings to guide you.
-Resources like AAA, Trailer Life, and Wheeler's compile all the information you need to see if a campground is right for you.
+Resources like AAA and Trailer Life compile all the information you need to see if a campground is right for you.

 Take into consideration if you're staying in a tent or a camper or RV.
 Some campgrounds are more tent-friendly than others.
 Likewise, some have all the amenities and hookups necessary for campers.